@ Supply Chain Management

 About me

-I live, work and blog from Newburgh, New York.
-I work for IBM as a senior consultant in the Fab PowerOps group that works around the issue of detailed Fab (semiconductor fab) level scheduling on a continual basis.
-My erstwhile company ILOG was recently acquired by IBM and so I've made the transition to the Websphere group.
+I am Chris Jacob Abraham and I live, work and blog from Newburgh, New York.
+I work for IBM as a Senior consultant in the Fab PowerOps group that works around the issue of detailed Fab (semiconductor fab) level scheduling on a continual basis.
+My erstwhile company ILOG was recently acquired by IBM and I've joined the Industry Solutions Group there.

 @ SCM Clustrmap